cheeaun/moodoco/README.md

 * On first load, Moodoco will fetch **all** Markdown files from the repository.
 If there are a lot of files, for example from the [MooTools More repository](http://github.com/mootools/mootools-more/), it'll take quite a long time.
 Be patient.
 * The .htaccess file is needed because cache.manifest **must** be served as text/cache-manifest.
 * When fetching the Markdown files, some of the requests might fail.
 If things don't look right, press 'Shift+U' to force re-fetch the Markdown files.
-* For Firefox 3.5, make sure to load all the documentation pages first (all Markdown files fetched and stored in localStorage) before allowing it to cache the pages.
-If you did it *after*, the documentation files will not load because the current cache.manifest doesn't *allow* http://github.com/api.
-It's currently not specified in the NETWORK header because Firefox 3.5 doesn't support it.
 * Feel free to host this in your local or remote server.
 Since the page and documentation files are cached offline, almost **zero** requests are made to your server when loading it in your browser, offline or online.
 * Moodoco is also print-friendly.